dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 ---

-## The Three Revolutionary Architectures
+## The Three Architectures of the Lambda Execution Engine

 ### 1. SUGA - Single Universal Gateway Architecture